nickyduesxd/Capstone/proposal/Capstone_Proposal.md

 ## Usage License
 The project follows the standard usage license outlined in Paragraph 10 of the USNA CS Capstone Instruction.
 ## Termination Clause
+In the event of project termination, a "recovery plan" will be implemented